 If you’re someone who likes to snack throughout the day or someone who is currently on a diet, you may be lacking quality sleep.
 There has been a significant amount of evidence that suggests sleep can affect the hormones that govern hunger.
 Individuals who got more, high-quality sleep ended up feeling less hungry than those who receive short, poor quality sleep.

 Studies have found that tried individuals end up consuming more calories and end up putting on weight a lot faster.
-In fact, one study found that individuals who sleep less ended up losing more muscle than body fat when they were dieting!
+One study found that individuals who sleep less ended up losing more muscle than body fat when they were dieting!
 To be more scientific, the hormones Ghrelin and leptin fluctuate during periods of sleep deprivation.
 These hormones are in charge of your appetite and cause you to eat more when you’re suffering from tiredness.

 Also, You can read more about How much is it Bad to Sleep after Eating?